phluid61/internet-drafts/http2-segments/draft.md

   the current frame (see {{segments}}).
 Intermediaries MUST NOT coalesce frames across a segment boundary and MUST preserve segment boundaries when forwarding frames.

+  The SEGMENT\_CONTINUES flag MUST NOT be set on any frames unless the remote endpoint has indicated support by sending a USE\_SEGMENTS setting ({{setting}}) with a value of 1.

 # Security Considerations  {#security}